Duality and mapping tori in Heegaard Floer homology: Introduction

-In the context of Heegaard Floer complexes, the formal derivative map $\Phi$ appearing in Proposition~\ref{prop:algebraicmappingtorus} is the map induced by the ``broken path'' graph cobordism shown in Figure~\ref{fig::42} (see Lemma~\ref{lem:phi=brokenpathcobordism}, below).
-When dealing with the Heegaard Floer complexes, we will usually write $\Phi_w$ for the broken path graph cobordism map, where $w\in Y$ is the basepoint corresponding to the broken path.
-For a quick summary of how the expression from Proposition~\ref{prop:algebraicmappingtorus} appears when computing the mixed invariants from Theorem~\ref{thm:mixedinvariantmappingtorus}, see Figure~\ref{fig::4}.
+In the context of Heegaard Floer complexes, the formal derivative map $\Phi$ appearing in Proposition~\ref{prop:algebraicmappingtorus} is the map induced by the ``broken path'' graph cobordism in Figure~\ref{fig::42} (see Lemma~\ref{lem:phi=brokenpathcobordism}, below).
+When dealing with the Heegaard Floer complexes, we will usually write $\Phi_w$ for the broken path graph cobordism map, where $w\in Y$ is the basepoint.
+The composition in Proposition~\ref{prop:algebraicmappingtorus} naturally appears when computing the mixed invariants of mapping tori using graph cobordisms; see Figure~\ref{fig:59}.

 The map $\Phi_w$ and some analogs have been studied in other contexts.
 An early appearance was in \cite{SarkarMovingBasepoints}, where Sarkar proved a formula for a mapping class group action that involved an analogous map on link Floer homology.
 The map $\Phi_w$ appears in the formula for the $\pi_1(Y,w)$-action on $\CF^-(Y,w,\frs)$, proven by the author in \cite{ZemGraphTQFT}.
 Analogous maps appear in the link Floer TQFT \cite{JCob} \cite{ZemCFLTQFT}, where they have a similar graphical interpretation in terms of certain dividing sets on cylindrical link cobordisms.
 The link Floer homology analogs of $\Phi_w$ also feature in a connected sum formula for involutive knot Floer homology \cite{ZemKnotConnectedSums}.